dmbfm/shockmac/README.md

 It will no longer compile on the Mac, as I have eliminated the metadata files (see discussion on their page).

-At the time of writing the source code copyright apparently now belongs to Night Dive Studios, Incorporated.
+At the time of this writing the source code copyright apparently now belongs to Night Dive Studios, Incorporated.

 LICENSE
 =======